-• sched/1 predicate is evaluating whether a task can be released so that it will complete in time for a given ready queue.
-However, there is still a possibility of releasing another, higher priority, task that will preempt this task and render it unschedulable.

-Another purpose of predicate sched/1 is to evaluate whether an already released task can complete in time.

-- inqueue/1 predicate can be used to find out whether the task is present in the queue or not.
-This predicate evaluates to true if the task is present in the queue or currently executing on the CPU. - sched/2, a more advanced version of the predicate sched/1, takes two parameters: $sched(t_1, t_2)$.
-The predicate evaluates whether the task t_1 can complete in time if the task t_2 would be released at the current moment, assuming that the predicate $inqueue(t_1)$ holds.
+- sched/1 predicate is evaluating whether a task can be released so that it will complete in time for a given ready queue.
+However, it is still possible that another, higher priority task will be released, in which case the latter will preempt the original task and render it unschedulable. - Another purpose of predicate sched/1 is to evaluate whether an already released task can complete in time. - inqueue/1 predicate can be used to find out whether the task is present in the queue or not.
+This predicate evaluates to true if the task is present in the queue or currently executing on the CPU. - sched/2, a more advanced version of the predicate sched/1, takes two parameters, $t_1$ and $t_2$ , as follows: $sched(t_1, t_2)$ .
+The predicate evaluates whether the task $t_1$ can complete in time if the task $t_2$ would be released at the current moment, assuming that the predicate $inqueue(t_1)$ holds.